astridx/meinblog/sik/r/react-express-stripe-payment/index.md

 ---
-title: "Accept Stripe Payments with React and Express"
+title: 'Accept Stripe Payments with React and Express'
-description: "Ever wondered how to integrate Stripe in your React application?
+description: 'Ever wondered how to integrate Stripe in your React application?
 This tutorial guides you through the whole setup process from using a Stripe checkout form on the client-side to setting up an Express payment server.
-Afterward you are ready to receive secure credit card payments via Stripe in your React.js application ..."
+Afterward you are ready to receive secure credit card payments via Stripe in your React.js application ...'
-date: "2017-06-20T13:50:46+02:00"
+date: '2017-06-20T13:50:46+02:00'
-categories: ["React", "Node"]
+categories: ['React', 'Node']
-keywords: ["react express stripe"]
+keywords: ['react express stripe']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-contribute: ""
+contribute: ''
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
 ---

 <Sponsorship />